Kazakhstan: Demographics

-The 2009 population estimate is 6.8 percent higher than the population reported in the last census from January 1999.
+The 2009 population estimate is 6.8% higher than the population reported in the last census from January 1999.
 The decline in population that began after 1989 has been arrested and possibly reversed.
-Men and women make up 48.3 and 51.7 percent of the population, respectively.
+Men and women make up 48.3% and 51.7% of the population, respectively.

 Ethnic groups

-As of 2021, ethnic Kazakhs are 70.4 percent of the population and ethnic Russians are 15.5 percent.
-Other groups include Tatars (1.1 percent), Ukrainians (2.0 percent), Uzbeks (3.2 percent), Germans (1.2 percent), Uyghurs (1.5 percent), Azerbaijanis, Dungans, Turks, Koreans, Poles, and Lithuanians.
-Some minorities such as Ukrainians, Koreans, Volga Germans (0.9 percent), Chechens, Meskhetian Turks, and Russian political opponents of the regime, had been deported to Kazakhstan in the 1930s and 1940s by Josef Stalin.
+As of 2025, ethnic Kazakhs are 71.3% of the population and ethnic Russians are 14.6%.
+The ethnic Russian population has significantly declined since the breakup of the Soviet Union.
+Other groups include Tatars (1.1%), Ukrainians (1.8%), Uzbeks (3.3%), Germans (1.1%), Uyghurs (1.5%), Azerbaijanis, Dungans, Turks, Koreans, Poles, and Lithuanians.
+Some minorities such as Ukrainians, Koreans, Volga Germans, Chechens, Meskhetian Turks, and Russian political opponents of the regime, had been deported to Kazakhstan in the 1930s and 1940s by Josef Stalin.
 Some of the largest Soviet labour camps (Gulag) existed in the country.

 Significant Russian immigration was also connected with the Virgin Lands Campaign and Soviet space program during the Khrushchev era.
-In 1989, ethnic Russians were 37.8 percent of the population and Kazakhs held a majority in only 7 of the 20 regions of the country.
-Before 1991 there were about 1 million Germans in Kazakhstan, mostly descendants of the Volga Germans deported to Kazakhstan during World War II.
+In 1989, ethnic Russians were 37.8% of the population and Kazakhs held a majority in only 7 of the 20 regions of the country.
+Before 1991 there were about one million Germans in Kazakhstan, mostly descendants of the Volga Germans deported to Kazakhstan during World War II.
 After the dissolution of the Soviet Union, most of them emigrated to Germany.
 Most members of the smaller Pontian Greek minority have emigrated to Greece.
 In the late 1930s thousands of Koreans in the Soviet Union were deported to Central Asia.
 These people are now known as Koryo-saram.

 The 1990s were marked by the emigration of many of the country's Russians, Ukrainians and Volga Germans, a process that began in the 1970s.
 This has made indigenous Kazakhs the largest ethnic group.
 Additional factors in the increase in the Kazakhstani population are higher birthrates and immigration of ethnic Kazakhs from China, Mongolia, and Russia.